|

 - Joplin showed some promise as a youth on the piano

 and took lessons from various local piano teachers.
+Of

-Of note, most biographers emphasize the influence
+note, most biographers emphasize the influence that

-shaping Joplin's early musical influences (Berlin, 1995:7; Jasen
+Joplin's early musical influences (Berlin, 1995:7; Jasen

 and Jones, 2000:26).
 For a good overview of